For those just getting into ice fishing or looking to upgrade to custom ice rods, you have surely noticed that not all ice rods come with reel seats.

 Despite the minor dent problem with pressure bands, they are fast and easy to use.
 They also allow you to quickly swap reels when needed.
 For all but the most powerful fish, pressure bands hold up well.

 Cold Snap Outdoors makes pressure band kits that are super easy to install with the included installation tool.
-Check it out on Amazon.

 There is also adhesive-free tape available.
 These silicone based tapes stick securely to themselves when wrapped tight.
 If you don’t like fussing with electrical tape then silicone tape is an awesome alternative.